 Business Development | Risk | Threat/Hazard

-Movie theater owners have known about the dangers of active shooters at the movies for almost a decade, ever since 12 were killed in 2012 at a midnight screening in Aurora Colorado, becoming one of the most well-known mass shootings of the last 10 years.
+Movie theater owners have known about the dangers of active shooters at the movies for almost a decade, ever since 12 were killed in 2012 at a midnight screening in Aurora Colorado, becoming one of the most well-known mass shootings of the last 20 years.

 Active shooters, however, are not the only threat faced by movie theaters.
 Plenty of other illegal activities can pose a significant threat to your customers and to your employees as well.

-Three risks facing movie theaters
+Three key risks faced by movie theaters

-#1 Human trafficking abductions
+Human trafficking abductions

 Consider the average movie theater on a weekend evening.
 It’s dark inside and outside.
 There are small groups of teens and tweens there, watching films and hanging out with friends.
 Some kids might be hanging out by themselves outside waiting for a parent to pick them up, or for a friend to get dropped off.
 Kids might be alone in the theater itself, in the bathroom areas or in the halls as well.
 Late at night, in a theater with only one or two employees working, it’s unsurprising that human traffickers would take advantage of a theater to abduct a child.